Leonardo-Boss/suckless-site/st.suckless.org/goals.md

 ---------
 - filters that change colour (should be done by tmux or something doing the higher layers *in* st)
-- server to save sessions in case of X crash (should be done by tmux)
+- server to save sessions in case of X crash (should be done by dtach)
-- unlimited scrollback buffer (done by tmux)
+- unlimited scrollback buffer (done by dvtm)
 - URL selecting/launching in browser similiar to vimperator's mark mode and the urxvt script (patch?) (possibly piped through something like plumb to
   	- This one is done by a simple shortcut in dwm which will launch your